Mini dental implants combine the foundational support of a dental implant with the aesthetics and cost savings of full or partial dentures.

 Suitability.
 The bone requirements for mini dental implants are significantly lower than what you might otherwise need.

 Aesthetics.
-The typical implant may not support immediate loading, while a mini approach often allows placement and loading on the same day.
+The typical implant may not support immediate loading="lazy", while a mini approach often allows placement and loading="lazy" on the same day.

 Recovery.
 Mini dental implants are less invasive than traditional implants because they do not require flap surgery.
 As a result, you can expect to heal in less time.